fernahh/frontendpath/source/guide/the-css.html.md

 The *element* is a block of code son of the *block*, it must have a functionality and to create *element* we need to use `__` as a separator.
 For example, if the `.menu` class is the *block*, the *element* will be `.menu__item`.

-A *state* uses `__` as well but different from SMACSS, in BEM we need to link it to the parent selector.
+A *state* add `__` to the selector.
+Note that, unlike SMACSS, in BEM we need to link it to the parent selector.
 Example:
 Block:   `.menu`;
 Element: `.menu_item`;
 State:   `.menu__Item__active`;